Digitronn/authoring-with-a-readme/README.md

 ## External link

 This following is an [external link](https://source.unsplash.com/user/erondu).
-See yo on the flipside.
+See you on the flipside.

 ## Internal link